derlin/introduction-to-fastapi-and-celery/docs/03-celery.md

 PENDING
 ```

 Why is it pending?
-Well, we didn't launch any workers did we?
+Well, we didn't launch any workers, did we?
 Let's change that.

+### Launch a worker

 In another terminal, run:
 ```bash
 celery --app=fastapi_celery.task.app worker --concurrency=1 --loglevel=DEBUG
 ```